readium/webpub-manifest/README.md

 ## 3. Resources in the Reading Order

-The `readingOrder` of a manifest <span class="rfc">may</span> contain references to any text, image, video or audio resource that can be opened in a Web browser.
+The `readingOrder` of a manifest <strong class="rfc">may</strong> contain references to any text, image, video or audio resource that can be opened in a Web browser.

 ## 4. Media Type

 This specification introduces a dedicated media type value to identify the Readium Web Publication Manifest: `application/webpub+json`.

-All HTTP responses for the manifest <span class="rfc">must</span> indicate this media type in their headers.
+All HTTP responses for the manifest <strong class="rfc">must</strong> indicate this media type in their headers.

-## 4. Discovering a Manifest
+## 5. Discovering a Manifest

-The Readium Web Publication Manifest <span class="rfc">may</span> be referenced by resources included in its `readingOrder` or `resources` using a link.
+The Readium Web Publication Manifest <strong class="rfc">may</strong> be referenced by resources included in its `readingOrder` or `resources` using a link.

-Such links <span class="rfc">must</span> include:
+Such links <strong class="rfc">must</strong> include:

 - `application/webpub+json` as the media type of the manifest
 - `manifest` as the relation of the link